Thank U, Next: Critical reception

 MTV named it as one of the ten albums of 2019, stating that the album "unpacks love, lust, and pain in a metallic pop coating.
 It's cooler, weirder, and deeper than Sweetener, and manages to make that project look shockingly surface-level".
-Billboard ranked Thank U, Next as their number best album of 2019, stating that "the pop princess officially became a queen".
+Billboard ranked Thank U, Next as their number one best album of 2019, stating that "the pop princess officially became a queen".

 This was also the second consecutive year that Billboard ranked Grande's album as the best of year after naming the artist's previous album, Sweetener, as their number one best album of 2018.
 Billboard complimented Grande's liberation to guilt, emotional restraint and independence, they said "in the aftermath of her personal struggles from that year, she found solace in the studio, sipping champagne with her friends and collaborators, while writing and recording the best album of her career in just two weeks".
 Thank U, Next placed on Billboard's decade end album's list "The 100 Greatest Albums of the 2010s", at number eight.